Maintenance & Repairs

 4. Click Submit.

 In order to protect the general health and safety of all our residents the following guidelines must be followed.
-There is an exterminator who performs weekly maintenance in common areas.
-If you find that you need to utilize this service, please submit an extermination request by clicking here.
+There is a licensed exterminator who performs weekly maintenance in common areas.
+If you find that you need to utilize this service, please complete submit a repair request (click here for instructions).

 For the safety and comfort of all residents living in the residence, our staff will adhere to the following guidelines:

-As soon as a resident suspects that they may have bed bugs, they should stop by the Student Life Desk, contact us by email at [email protected] or call us at 212-994-8813 to report.
+- As soon as a resident suspects that they may have bed bugs, they should stop by the Student Life Office, contact us by email at JohnStreet@studenthousing.org or call us at 646-414-7453 to report.

-If the exterminator concludes that there are no bed bug activity present in the room, then no further action will be taken.
-The resident will be asked to continue monitoring his/her living space, and to notify us immediately if there are further problems.
+- If the exterminator finds that there are no bed bugs activity present in the room, then no further action will be taken.
+The resident will be asked to continue monitoring their living space, and to notify us immediately if there are further problems.
 It is crucial the resident remains in their own room to prevent contamination of other rooms.